google/go-cloud/internal/contributebot/design/README.md

 ## Related Work

-This bot serves a similar purpose to [GopherBot][], but Go Cloud only uses GitHub data, not Gerrit.
-While [Maintner][] exists as an eventual consistency cache to serve GitHub data, Go Cloud is not at the scale yet where rate limiting would be an issue, so the Contribute Bot just makes direct calls to the GitHub API.
+This bot serves a similar purpose to [GopherBot][], but the Go CDK only uses GitHub data, not Gerrit.
+While [Maintner][] exists as an eventual consistency cache to serve GitHub data, the Go CDK is not at the scale yet where rate limiting would be an issue, so the Contribute Bot just makes direct calls to the GitHub API.

 [GopherBot]: https://github.com/golang/go/wiki/gopherbot
 [Maintner]: https://godoc.org/golang.org/x/build/maintner